peteroupc/CBOR-Java/api/com.upokecenter.util.TrapException.md

 * `TrapException(int flag,
              PrecisionContext ctx,
-             Object result) PeterO.TrapException`<br>
+             Object result) com.upokecenter.TrapException`<br>
  Deprecated.
-Initializes a new instance of the PeterO.TrapException class.
+Initializes a new instance of the com.upokecenter.TrapException class.
 * `PrecisionContext getContext()`<br>
  Deprecated.
 Gets the precision context used during the operation that triggered the trap.